d-k-ivanov/d-k-ivanov.github.io/_posts/2024/2024-02-07-Fun-cartoons-from-Kids-drawings.md

 Raising children is difficult.
 Every day, you must answer unusual questions, be better than you are in front of your children, and teach morality and justice.
 And everything should be done entertainingly.
 Insane…

 I'd like to share my recipe for making my kids happy spending just one simple evening.
-We will make an animation film from the kids' drawings.
+We make an animation film from the kids' drawings.
 There is no limitation on the drawings' quality or sanity of the picture.
 The more insane the picture is, the better and means more fun.

 What kind of qualities does this grow?
 Goal making, reachability of any endeavours, that children's works have no difference than works of grown-ups.
 And that imagination can make anything come true.